-Sensitive wildlife species are present in the watershed and include Spotted Owl and Marbled Murrelet.
-There are also several stands of coast redwood (approximately 12,300 acres) in the watershed.
+Sensitive wildlife species are present in the watershed and include the northern spotted owl and the marbled murrelet.
+There are also several stands of coast redwood (totalling approximately 12,300 acres) in the watershed.

 From Medford, take I-5 North to exit 55 US-199/Redwood Hwy.
 Merge onto US-101/ Redwood Hwy towards Crescent City.
 Near Jedediah-Smith Park, take the Hwy 197 North junction towards Brookings and proceed north on US-101, which crosses the Winchuck River just north of the Oregon border.
 Take a right on County Road 896, which turns into Forest Service road 1107 after about 5 miles.

 - Fish Species: Fall Chinook salmon, winter steelhead, sea-run and resident cutthroat trout

 - Fishing Methods: Fly, lure and *bait.